microsoft/qsharp/katas/content/teleportation/reconstruct_and_measure_message/index.md

 **Inputs:**
 1. Bob's part of the entangled pair of qubits `qBob`.
 2. The tuple of classical bits received from Alice, in the format used in Send Message exercise.
-3. The PauliX, PauliY, or PauliZ basis in which the message qubit was originally prepared.
+3. The basis in which the message qubit was originally prepared - `PauliX`, `PauliY`, or `PauliZ`.

 **Output:**
-A Bool indicating the eigenstate in which the message qubit was prepared, `One` as `true` and `Zero` as `false`.
+A Result object indicating the eigenstate in which the message qubit was prepared, `One` or `Zero`.
 The state of the qubit `qBob` in the end of the operation doesn't matter.